On view

 Photo by Jerry L. Thompson

-In the late 1960s Adolph Gottlieb—the prominent painter associated with the Abstract Expressionist movement of the late 1940s and ’50s—began experimenting with three-dimensional works.
-Most were realized only in the form of small maquettes, and Petaloid is one of only three large-scale sculptures Gottlieb made.
-Gottlieb’s sculptures can be interpreted as an extension of the experimentation with form and shape in which he engaged in his paintings.
-In the early 1950s Gottlieb painted a series of imaginary landscapes divided into distinct horizontal celestial and terrestrial zones, a duality that crystallized in his Burst pictures of 1956–57, which depict sun-like disks suspended over explosive, irregular black masses.
-In Petaloid, a planar, rectilinear, horizontal element supports a bright yellow petal-likeform resting on the top edge, flanked by a black vertical rectangle on one side and a black circle on the other.
-The imagery of this sculpture roughly approximates that of his paintings: the bright yellow flower dominates the sculpture just as dazzling sunbursts illuminated his canvases.
+In the late 1960s Adolph Gottlieb—a painter associated with the Abstract Expressionist movement of the late 1940s and 1950s—began experimenting with three-dimensional works.
+Most were realized in the form of small maquettes; Petaloid is one of only three large-scale sculptures that Gottlieb produced.
+His sculptures can be interpreted as an extension of his experiments with form and shape in his paintings.
+In the early 1950s Gottlieb painted a series of imaginary landscapes divided horizontally into distinct celestial and terrestrial zones, a duality that crystallized in his Burst pictures of 1956–57, which depict circular disk-like forms suspended over explosive, irregular black masses.
+In Petaloid a planar, rectilinear, horizontal element supports a yellow petal-like form resting on the top edge, flanked on one side by a black vertical rectangle and, on the other, a black circle.
+The imagery of this sculpture roughly approximates that of Gottlieb’s paintings: the brightly colored central element stands out against the black geometric components in much the same way that the colorful disks and black masses contrast with each other on the artist’s canvases.